rodw/rods-node-util/README.md

 See the test suite for more examples.

+## NOTE

+New methods are being added to this module all the time.
+The documentation below probably isn't complete.
+See the test suite (`./test/*.coffee`) for more examples and/or a more comprehensive and up-to-date description.)

 ## Documentation

 The module is divided into several independent collections of utility methods.